Are you interested in learning how to start a personal finance blog and make money online? If so, you’ve come to the right place.

-There are a number of ways that you can monetize your blog, and we will cover the most popular ones.
+There are many ways that you can monetize your blog, and we will cover the most popular ones.

-One way to monetize your personal finance blog is to Advertising.
+One way to monetize your personal finance blog is to advertise.

 To start advertising on your blog, you can sign up for an ad network like Ezoic (they pay more than Google Adsense).
 When your blog starts getting more than 100,000 page views a month you can monetize with Adthrive.

 Affiliate marketing is the process of promoting products and earning commissions for every sale that you make.

 It’s a popular way to monetize personal finance blogs because it allows you to earn money without having to create your products.